Our partners at the Denton County Transit Authority (DCTA) provide bus services to our UNT community.

 Service calendar: The service calendar tells you which routes are running and when.
 Click on the route you want to take (see link to routes above) and scroll down to the “service calendar.”
 In our service calendar example image, you cross-reference the bus route ID (example: NT121 for the North Texan) with the color code to see which days that route is running.
 Please note that during the summer, on weekends and around holidays or when there is no school we often have limited or no service.
 It's a good idea to follow us on Twitter or Facebook so you'll get updates on this.

 Transit app: To help you get acquainted with riding a bus, we recommend you download the Transit app.
 The app tracks all DCTA buses and will show you in real time the location of the bus on the route you want to take.
 We also recommend you sign up for Rider Alerts, so that you receive a text message or email if the route you take is experiencing an issue.

 If you run into a problem with a bus, you will get a direct answer - sometimes more quickly - from DCTA if you send them a GoRequest.
 This covers topics such as items lost on a bus, issues with a bus driver or route, late buses and more.
 You can find more information here.
 If you still encounter issues, please connect with our office.

 If you are on campus and need to get back to your residence hall or car without walking during these early morning hours then please use a free ride code.
-You will need the code for the current semester – you can find this on our Twitter or Facebook pages but, in general, it is UNT+SEMESTER+YEAR.
-For example, the spring 2020 semester code is: UNTSPRING20.
+The code will be valid throughout the semester.

 DCTA has answers to some frequently asked questions about this early morning Lyft services.
 You can find that page here.